LMP1208H: Molecular clinical microbiology and infectious diseases

 Who can attend

-You must be registered in our graduate program (PhD or MSc) to attend this course.
+Students must be registered in our Laboratory Medicine and Pathobiology (LMP) graduate program (PhD or MSc) to attend this course.

-Non-LMP students enrolled in similar programs must seek approval from the module coordinator to register for the course.
+Or - non-LMP students enrolled in similar programs may attend but must have approval from the module coordinator to register for the course.

 Course description

-The goal is to provide students with the scientific basis for how new laboratory techniques help us understand the epidemiology of infectious diseases, their current impact on human medicine, and their role in the detection and characterization of etiologic agents causing diseases.
+The goal is to provide you with the scientific basis to understand how laboratory techniques and innovative applications help us elucidate the epidemiology of infectious diseases, their current impact on human medicine, and their role in the detection and characterization of etiologic agents causing diseases.

-• To review the microbiology of common pathogens and their current diagnostic methods.
+• review the microbiology of common pathogens and their current diagnostic methods.

-• To understand how genomics and proteomics have been applied to the diagnosis, control, and management of infectious diseases.
+• understand how genomics and proteomics have been applied to the diagnosis, infection control, and management of infectious diseases.

 Course coordinators